dlce-eva/pycdstar/docs/intro.rst

 Notes
 =====

-- Coverage of the API
+- Coverage of the API: Collections, access control and dariah-specific functionality is currently not supported.
-- Mutation tracking: We have not gone to the lengths described `elsewhere <http://variable-scope.com/posts/mutation-tracking-in-nested-json-structures-using-sqlalchemy>`_ to track mutation of
+- Mutation tracking: We have not gone to the lengths described `elsewhere <http://variable-scope.com/posts/mutation-tracking-in-nested-json-structures-using-sqlalchemy>`_ to track mutation of the `metadata` attribute of an object.